 Success is often an elusive term that is most often measured subjectively by the individual or group that is involved with the goal or objective.
 Success can be achieved by individual motivation, or by the motivation of a group of genuinely enthusiastic individuals.
 This group can then combine their individual talents and motivation to create something out of the ether that is extremely powerful.
-This collaboration is what drives success in all facets of life, and is extremely interesting to watch from both the inside, as well as from a distance.
+The CBA teams working together to provide a Halloween dance party, took full collaboration between everyone and these events can drive success in team building.
+It is extremely interesting to watch from the inside, as well as from a distance.

 CBA’s first ever Halloween Party was a prime example of how a genuinely motivated group effort is able to create a something extremely special.
 Upon our opening of our brand-new Center for Behavior Analysis, we really wanted to showcase our clinic by throwing a Halloween party, that would be both fun for our participants and clinicians alike.
 This was a great way to get new and familiar faces in the door, as well as to generate synergy amongst the current staff at CBA.
 To say that this event was a success, and that these goals were met, is honestly an understatement upon looking back at the event with retrospective lenses.